Agricultural Literacy Curriculum Matrix

 Activity 2: Planting a Three Sisters Garden

-Choose the gardening option below that best fits the gardening supplies and facilities that you have available.
+Choose the gardening option below that best fits the gardening supplies and facilities that you have available to plant a Three Sisters garden.

 - Once the ground has thawed in the spring and the danger of frost has passed, select a site that has direct sunlight for at least 8 hours a day.